jpbrown250/ionic-environment-flags/README.md

 "generate-env": "node ./scripts/replace.env",
 </blockquote>

 3. Create an env folder in your project and create files for your different evnironments named the way you want to refer to them in the command line.
-For example: production.js can be targeted with -env=p
+For example: production.js can be targeted with `--env p`

 4. Import/inject the provider in your app.modules.ts as you would with any other provider (use this file path: `../providers/app-config`)